-In October 2015, OeEB invested USD 25 million in the Africa Agriculture and Trade Investment Fund (AATIF) in order to contribute to strengthening the African agriculture and its value chain.
+In December 2025, OeEB invested USD 23 million in the Africa Agriculture and Trade Investment Fund (AATIF), thereby contributing to the strengthening of African agriculture and value chains.
+OeEB had previously invested USD 25 million in 2016.

 Project name Africa Agriculture and Trade Investment Fund (AATIF)